Janice-M/Janice-M/README.md

 #### I am a backend software programmer from `Kenya` :kenya: currently working with: :woman_juggling: Django, Node.js and GraphQL.

-#### In addition, I am also currently learning about Software architecture and Node.js :cherry_blossom:

 #### I am looking to collaborate :people_holding_hands: in backend open source projects in Node.js, Django and Graphene Django :dragon_face:.